Firooz-Bright/CLI_ruby-/README.md

 ## Installation

-  used the bundle gem to create the ruby gems for my project. created the Git repository and used its links for  meta data in gem-spec files. updated the ruby version and installed all updated bundle and gems all required dependencies have been added to the gem-spec file installed the atom text editor for writing  code's project Installed the License gem initiated the git repo and  push changes on the project to the git Repo
+  1.used the bundle gem to create the ruby gems for my project.
+  2.created the Git repository and used its links for  meta data in gem-spec files.
+  3.updated the ruby version and installed all updated bundle and gems 4.all required dependencies have been added to the gem-spec file 5.installed the atom text editor for writing  code's project 6.Installed the License gem
+  7.initiated the git repo and  push changes on the project to the git Repo

 ## Usage
  this web scraper app is for getting some data from web regarding the available rental-student housing.
  The User can run the program by running `house_find` via terminal and the code ask for prefer  input and user should put choices by typing integer or exit to terminate the app.